MultiSafepay/docs/content/payments/features/VIBAN/_index.md

 For bank transfers, customers receive your VIBAN details in payment instructions instead of MultiSafepay's IBAN, in both [payment pages](/payment-pages/) and emails (including for the [direct flow](/payment-methods/bank-transfer/payment-flow/)).
 Your company name appears on the customer's bank statement.
 Customers don't see MultiSafepay's name at any point and enjoy a cohesive experience with your brand.

 For direct debits, there is no change for customers when completing payment.
-Your company name appears on bank statements, which increases brand recognition and trust, and can reduce [chargebacks](/payment-methods/sepa-direct-debit/overview/#chargebacks).
+However, your company name appears on bank statements, which increases brand recognition and trust, and can reduce [chargebacks](/payment-methods/sepa-direct-debit/overview/#chargebacks).

 You can apply for a VIBAN for your MultiSafepay account, or for a specific site.